freevs/DBMS_SQL-Data-Science-Interview-Questions/DBMS.md

 **Logical Data Independence**
 The capacity to change the conceptual schema (tables, relationships, constraints) without having to alter the external schemas (user views) or application programs.

+### What Are Transactions in DBMS?
+A transaction in DBMS refers to a sequence of operations performed as a single unit of work.
+These operations may involve reading or writing data to the database.
+To maintain data integrity, DBMS ensures that each transaction adheres to the ACID properties.

+### ACID Properties in DBMS
+ACID stands for Atomicity, Consistency, Isolation, and Durability.
+These four key properties define how a transaction should be processed in a reliable and predictable manner, ensuring that the database remains consistent, even in cases of failures or concurrent accesses.

+**1. Atomicity: "All or Nothing"**
+Atomicity ensures that a transaction is atomic, it means that either the entire transaction completes fully or doesn't execute at all.
+There is no in-between state i.e. transactions do not occur partially.
+If a transaction has multiple operations, and one of them fails, the whole transaction is rolled back, leaving the database unchanged.
+This avoids partial updates that can lead to inconsistency.

+Commit: If the transaction is successful, the changes are permanently applied.

+Abort/Rollback: If the transaction fails, any changes made during the transaction are discarded.

+*Example:* Transferring ₹100 from Account A to Account B: ₹100 is deducted from A. ₹100 is added to B.
+If the system crashes after deducting from A but before adding to B, the transaction is undone so neither account is changed

+**2. Consistency: Maintaining Valid Data States** Consistency ensures that a database remains in a valid state before and after a transaction.
+It guarantees that any transaction will take the database from one consistent state to another, maintaining the rules and constraints defined for the data.
+In simple terms, a transaction should only take the database from one valid state to another.
+If a transaction violates any database rules or constraints, it should be rejected, ensuring that only consistent data exists after the transaction.

+*Example:* Before a transfer, the total balance is $700.
+After the transaction, the total balance should remain $700.
+If the transaction fails in the middle (like updating one account but not the other), the system should maintain its consistency by rolling back the transaction

+**3. Isolation: Ensuring Concurrent Transactions Don't Interfere** This property ensures that multiple transactions can occur concurrently without leading to the inconsistency of the database state.
+Transactions occur independently without interference.
+Changes occurring in a particular transaction will not be visible to any other transaction until that particular change in that transaction is written to memory or has been committed.

+*Example:* Suppose two transactions, A and B, are running at the same time on a banking database:

+Transaction A: Transfers ₹100 from Account X to Account Y.

+Transaction B: Reads the balance of Account X.

+**4. Durability: Persisting Changes**
+This property ensures that once the transaction has completed execution, the updates and modifications to the database are stored in and written to disk and they persist even if a system failure occurs.
+These updates now become permanent and are stored in non-volatile memory.
+In the event of a failure, the DBMS can recover the database to the state it was in after the last committed transaction, ensuring that no data is lost.

+*Example:* After successfully transferring money from Account A to Account B, the changes are stored on disk.
+Even if there is a crash immediately after the commit, the transfer details will still be intact when the system recovers, ensuring durability.

 ## RDBMS